 - Transition monolithic mainframe architecture to more agile SOA environment.

-- Improve functionality and reduce cost of existing mainframe systems.
+- Improve functionality and reduce the cost of existing mainframe systems.

 - Enable mainframe to co-exist with .NET and Web service technologies.